Lightstreamer/Lightstreamer-kafka-connector/README.md

 <param name="item-template.TEMPLATE_NAME">ITEM_PREFIX-EXPRESSIONS</param>
 ```

-Then, map one (or more) topic to the template by referecing it in the `map.TOPIC_NAME.to` parameter:
+Then, map one (or more) topic to the template by referencing it in the `map.TOPIC_NAME.to` parameter:

 ```xml
 <param name="map.TOPIC_NAME.to">item-template.TEMPLATE_NAME</param>